Friday, December 24, 2010

 When I just couldn’t stand any more cold, I shut the electronics down, threw the Desert Storm cover over Bertha, and hopped in the Toyota for the short ride back to town.
 At the motel?
 Purty much the same routine as the night before: a little Yell, a brewsky or two, and some weird late night/early morning TV.
 All that seemed to be on other than infomercials was a UFO Hunters marathon, which, given the early hour and my weariness, left your silly old Uncle a wee bit spooked.

-Did you know the west coast of Florida is littered with little islands and keys?
+Did you know the west coast of Florida is littered with little keys?
 I guess I did, but had forgotten all about them until I read Stephen King’s Duma Key, set on an amalgam of these forgotten Florida places.
 After a little research on the Internet, Miss D. and me put Cedar Key on our short list of Things to Do in the Daytime.

 When we arrived, one look around showed we’d been wise to do so.
 Cedar Key is an attractive and fun mix of old and new Florida.
 Antiques and gee-gaws and souvenirs aplenty mixed with cool waterside bars and restaurants.
 After a visit to the Rusty Rim café for a large, fresh, and insanely delicious oyster poboy, I was finally able to let my disappointment with the free motel breakfast go.